sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 }
 {% endhighlight %}
 No rocket science here. `roundEnv.getElementsAnnotatedWith(Factory.class))` returnes a list of Elements annotated with `@Factory`.
 You may have noted that I have avoited saying *"returns list of classes annotated with @Factory"*, because it really returns list of `Element`.
-Remember: `Element` can be a class, method, variable etc. So what we have to do as next is check if the Element is a class:
+Remember: `Element` can be a class, method, variable etc. So what we have to do next is to check if the Element is a class:

 {% highlight java %}
 @Override